 “The First Flag feels somehow so radical to me that I have difficulty finding language to describe it.” —Spoonriver

 “The First Flag is a mystic alimentary, blood, bone, and pearl poetics—utterly engaging in its seductive conversational tone.
 But it’s an odd conversation as Fox periodically cries her brains out in ecstasy, disbelief, grief.
 It’s a luminescent accomplishment, lush with decay, exploding with impossible meldings of stench and shimmer.
 By way of a powerful natal femininity she claws back the oral threads of her got-away story.
 I wanted to be right there when her words crowned.
 Her sentences deliver.
-It’s not just that her language is a trip; she is really saying something you find you want to hear all the way down.” —Nor Hall
+It’s not just that her language is a trip; she is really saying something you find you want to hear all the way down.
+And the footnotes are delightful.” —Nor Hall

 “Anyone interested in visionary poetics and/or documentary poetics and/or radical feminist phenomenology should give this book a read.” —The Volta Blog